Friction terms in multi-fluid description of heavy-ion collisions: Friction model benchmarks

 \section{Friction model benchmarks}

-Since the different friction models lead to different longitudinal dynamics, we describe their effects on two final-state hadronic observables: pseudo-rapidity distribution of all charged hadrons and rapidity distribution of net protons.
+Since the different friction models lead to different longitudinal dynamics, we describe their effects on two final-state hadronic observables: pseudorapidity distribution of all charged hadrons and rapidity distribution of net protons.
 The former is sensitive to the entropy production and deposition throughout the collision, whereas the latter characterises baryon stopping.
 We chose the 0-5\% centrality class of collisions at an energy of $\sqrts=19.6\,$GeV to benchmark the friction models.
 At this value of the collision energy the double peak structure due to baryon transparency is already visible in the net-proton distribution.
-Another advantage of this choice of collision energy is that both the pseudo-rapidity distribution of charged hadrons (from the PHOBOS experiment at $19.6\,$GeV \cite{PHOBOS:2010eyu}) and the rapidity distribution of net protons (from the NA49 experiment at $17.3\,$GeV \cite{NA49:1998gaz}) are available at very close collision energies.
+Another advantage of this choice of collision energy is that both the pseudorapidity distribution of charged hadrons (from the PHOBOS experiment at $19.6\,$GeV \cite{PHOBOS:2010eyu}) and the rapidity distribution of net protons (from the NA49 experiment at $17.3\,$GeV \cite{NA49:1998gaz}) are available at very close collision energies.

 The results from different friction models are shown in Fig.~\ref{fig:FMs}.
-The Csernai friction model produces a reasonable shape of $dN_{\rm ch}/d\eta$, but fails to reproduce the experimental distribution of net protons.
+The Csernai friction model produces a reasonable shape of the charged hadron pseudorapidity distribution $dN_{\rm ch}/d\eta$, but fails to reproduce the experimental rapidity distribution of net protons.
 Because of its basic assumption that the energy, momentum and charges of all particles undergoing scatterings are immediately assigned to the fireball fluid, the transport of charges behaves exactly like the transport of energy.
 Therefore, there is strong baryon stopping at all collision energies.
-IMS-type friction improves on the prediction of the net proton distribution as it keeps all of baryon charge in the target and projectile fluids, which are only slowly decelerated by the friction.
+IMS-type friction improves on the prediction of the net-proton distribution as it keeps all of baryon charge in the target and projectile fluids, which are only slowly decelerated by the friction.
 This allows to produce a double peak in the distribution as seen in Fig.~\ref{fig:FMs}.

 The charge transfer friction model aims to amend the IMS model by tying the assignment of scattered particles to fluids more closely to the idea of separation in momentum space.
 Accordingly, outgoing nucleons can also be assigned to the fireball.
 At first sight it looks like the charge transfer friction is a less suitable friction model, as it fails to reproduce the data.
 CT friction produces way less entropy than Csernai and IMS frictions, and consequently the multiplicity at midrapidity is way lower.
 Furthermore, baryon stopping is weaker than in the IMS model, and the peaks farther apart than in the data.
 However, as seen later this ``failure" leaves room for entropy production due to dissipation in individual fluids.
 Before discussing the role of dissipation, it is instructive to explore how different parameters of the charge transfer friction affect the final hadronic observables.